Aeurias/NadeshikoSlimeVR/README.md

-The tracker case, can house a 3.7V LiPo in 103450 size or any up to 10mm thick.
-Cell dimensions advised are 10x34x50mm or less.
-These cells have a similar runtime to 18650 Li-ion cells but are cheaper.
+The tracker case, can house a 3.7V LiPo in 502040 size or any up to 10mm thick.
+Cell dimensions advised are 5x20x50mm or less.

+> [!WARNING]
+> Content below has yet to be updated for the ESP32-C3 Supermini variant!

 The case has been designed according to [JLCPCB/JLC3DP resin 3D printing guideline](https://jlc3dp.com/help/article/212-3D-Printing-Design-Guideline).
 The case can be ordered from [JLC3DP](https://jlc3dp.com/3d-printing-quote) or [Elecrow](https://www.elecrow.com/3d-printing-service.html), and the resin to select on your order is up to you.
 I prefer the [**8111X**](https://jlc3dp.com/help/article/199-8111X---Photosensitive-Resin), [**CBY**](https://jlc3dp.com/help/article/437-CBY-Photosensitive-Resin), [**Black Resin**](https://jlc3dp.com/help/article/198-Black-Resin--Photosensitive-Resin), or equivalent.